Cheery22487/FishtrackerWoWEra/README.md

 For example:

-/Fishtracker dump "Stranglethorn Vale" Summer Day
+/Fishtracker dump Stranglethorn Vale Summer Day

 ## Installation
 1. Download or clone this repository.